Oshu-kei (Fudai-ken aka Futai-ken, Kinjo-ji) and Echigo Myoan-ji honkyoku

 There are three main pieces played which are Reibo, Sanya, and Tsuru no Sugomori.
 The styles of Oshu-kei and Echigo Myoan-ji are similar, both being highly ornamented and including an element of improvisation.
 The honkyoku from these regions are less fixed than other styles, having been passed down orally without the aid of notation up until recent times.
 It may be for this reason that even though the repertoire is very small there are extensive variations of each piece.

-One of the most interesting stories is that of the komuso monk Onodera Genkichi from Kinjo-ji in Oshu who traveled further north to Tsugaru.
-There he was heard playing Kinjo-ji Reibo when a one shakuhachi teacher Nyui Getsuei heard him and invited him to teach him and his students.
-There were no komuso or komuso temples in Tsugaru and all of Aomori so shakuhachi was practiced by active or former samurai class and laymen.
-Later on Nyui Getsuei became the first Ieomoto or “head” of the Kinpu ryu.
-Therefor, the teachings of the komuso Genkichi most likely played a role in the forming of the Kinpu ryu honkyoku style.
+One of the most interesting stories is that of the komuso monk Onodera Genkichi (小野寺 源吉) from Kinjo-ji in Oshu who traveled further north to Aomori, Hirosaki.
+There he was heard playing Kinjo-ji Reibo when the founder of the Kinpu Ryu, Nyui Getsuei (乳井月影), heard him and invited him to teach him and his students.
+He stayed and taught them all for three months.
+In Riley Lee’s PhD thesis he points out that “Nyûi did not merely recognize and acknowledge the technical (and, one might assume, spiritual) qualities of Onodera’s shakuhachi playing, he even allowed Onodera to teach his students for three months.
+There is no hint of any of the ‘loss of face’ that a shakuhachi player of Nyûi’s position might experience today if confronted with similar circumstances.”
 The styles from the Oshu and Echigo also had a large impact on masters Watazumi and Jin Nyodo, the former having been born in Tsugaru.